-Updating network Adapter Driver you can fix the internal issues of your system.
+By updating the network Adapter Driver you can fix the internal issues of your system.
 In order to update this specific system driver, Press Windows Key + R then type devmgmt.msc and hit Enter.
-Here on device manager expand Network adapters then right-click on your installed network adapter and select Update Driver Software.
+Here on the device manager expand Network adapters then right-click on your installed network adapter and select Update Driver Software.
 Then choose Search automatically for updated driver software.

 Reinstall Network Adapter Driver